RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 name.
 Directories can be specified using either a *relative* path or a full *absolute* path.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
-Navigate to the home directory, then enter the `pwd` command.
+Navigate to your home directory, then enter the `pwd` command.

 ~~~